pantoniou/yamldt/README.md

 mac: !int8 [ 0, 1, 2, 3, 4, 5 ]
 ```

-* DTS is using spaces to seperate array elements, YAML is either using
+* DTS uses spaces to seperate array elements, YAML uses either
   indentation or commas in JSON form.
+Note that yamldt is smart
+  enough to detect the DTS form and automatically convert in
+  most cases.

 ```
 pinmux = <0x00 0x01>;